Practice: Server-side Development

 We do have tools of choice for custom development: Ruby on Rails and Node.js (we’ve spent over 10,000 hours combined coding in those).

-Ruby on Rails is a perfect platform to build applications with general purpose functionality and MVPs due to a large community and ability to solve most typical development problems with open-source gems.
+Ruby on Rails (practice page) is a perfect platform to build applications with general purpose functionality and MVPs due to a large community and ability to solve most typical development problems with open-source gems.

 Node.js (practice page) is a good match for production applications that have high-traffic requirements: it’s lightning-fast and scales well.